Ōtautahi Trauma-Sensitive Yoga (OTSY) Information

 • To enrol you will need to be engaged in ongoing regular therapeutic support with your ACC therapist.

 • You must have an accepted ACC ISSC claim, which means having had a supported assessment and the claim accepted.
-TSY classes are delivered as part of Support to Wellbeing (long term) so a Wellbeing plan requesting TSY must be submitted and responed to by ACC before completing the registration form.
+TSY classes are delivered as part of Support to Wellbeing (long term) so a Wellbeing plan requesting TSY must be submitted and responded to by ACC before completing the registration form.
 (At this stage do not specify the therapist or group you wish to attend) You can ask for TSY in a Wellbeing plan and state, under hours and supplier, TBC (To Be confirmed)

 • If both you and your ACC therapist agree the class is appropriate, you and your therapist fill out an online registration form and support plan and wait until the enrolment has been confirmed before applying to ACC for a purchase order.